The first 11 films to hit the billion-dollar mark at the box office

 Synopsis: Alice (Wasikowska), now a 19-year-old, accidentally returns to the magical wonderland from her childhood, which she had forgotten about.
 She reunites with her old friends, including Mad Hatter (Depp), and learns that it is her destiny to end the cruel reign of the Red Queen (Carter).

 More about the film: Alice in Wonderland is the second Johnny Depp movie to touch the milestone, which it did on 27 May 2010.
-It was the sixth film and the third non-sequel to earn USD 1 billion in theatres at the time.
+It was the sixth film and the third non-sequel to earn USD 1 billion (INR 8,298 crore approx.) in theatres at the time.

 7 /11